tfwright/incite/README.md

 Incite is an academic citation library that lets you easily define objects for typical academic sources (eg. books, articles) which can be used to output formatted html for a variety of bibliographical formats (eg. Chicago Manual of Style, MLA).
 Right now only CMS is supported.

-incite is in alpha alpha stage.
+Incite is in alpha alpha stage.
 It's useless, don't install it.

 # Usage